jrkerns/pylinac/docs/source/cbct.rst

   a "detectability" score.
 ROIs above the score are said to be "seen", while those below are not seen.
 Only the 1.0% supra-slice ROIs are examined.
 Two background ROIs are sampled on either side of the ROI contrast set.
 See :ref:`visibility` for equation details.
 * **Calculate Slice Thickness** -- Slice thickness is measured by determining the FWHM of the wire ramps in the CTP404 module.
   A profile of the area around each wire ramp is taken, and the FWHM is determined from the profile.
-Based on testing, the FWHM is not always perfectly detected and may not "catch" the profile, giving an undervalued representation.
-Thus, the two longest profiles are averaged and the value is converted from pixels to mm and multiplied by 0.42.
+  The profiles are averaged and the value is converted from pixels to mm and multiplied by 0.42 (Catphan manual "Scan Slice Geometry" section).

 Post-Analysis